DIG CO-CHAIR - 2025-2027

 Robin Vande Zande was a Professor and coordinator of art and design education at Kent State University.
 She has been a proponent of teaching design for nearly 20 years, with numerous publications on the topic.
 Vande Zande is a past chair of DIG, a member of the education committees at both the National Building Museum and Fallingwater, and has served as chair of three international conferences on design education.

-Kristen LaJeunesse Roach is a high school art and design educator in Lake Zurich, IL, and serves as IAEA DIG Co-Chair.
+Kristen LaJeunesse Roach is a high school art and design educator in Lake Zurich, IL, and serves as IAEA DIG Past Co-Chair.
 She is deeply engaged in teaching the design process, reflecting her belief that teachers are designers of learning experiences, that new and better solutions are possible, and that student designers can achieve them.
-Roach has collaborated on her district’s Innovation + Pathways initiative and co-authored a forward-thinking elective course grounded in Design Thinking.
+Kristen has collaborated on her district’s Innovation + Pathways initiative and co-authored a forward-thinking elective course grounded in Design Thinking.

 Previous DIG Chairs